Biodiversity net gain and biodiversity offsetting

 Specialist legal advice from Lodders Solicitors to help developers and landowners navigate biodiversity net gain and biodiversity offsetting requirements.

-Property development and real estate is on the cusp of a new era, with the imminent introduction of mandatory ‘biodiversity net gain’ requirements as detailed in the Environment Bill.
+Property development and real estate has entered a new era, with the introduction of mandatory ‘biodiversity net gain’ requirements as detailed in the Environment Act.
 Biodiversity net gain is an approach that aims to leave the natural environment in a measurably better state than beforehand, by creating or enhancing habitats in association with development work.

 A 10% biodiversity net gain – maintained for at least 30 years